-289 4 Conclusion
+4 Conclusion

-We presented the WMSAN Python package, a user-friendly Python library to compute proxy for ambient noise source 290 maps, synthetic spectrograms (see the Appendix), and simple synthetic correlation functions to compare to data 291 counterparts.
-We hope this tool can help improve collaboration between seismologists and oceanographers, and 292 incite the use of WW3 spectral density of the pressure field at the sea surface instead of significant wave height in 293 seismology studies.
-To help the user get started with the package, we provide an ensemble of Jupyter Notebooks, 294 detailing the previously described examples.
-A list of the available notebooks is given in the Appendix, as well as 295 links to the library's documentation.
-If this tool doesn't bring any significantly new methodological development, 296 it surely answers a need in the community.
-We also believe oceanographers and climate scientists can use these 297 tools to extract information on past oceanic events from seismic data.
-We support any comments or contributions 298 to improve future versions of this open-source package.
-299
+We presented the WMSAN Python package, a userfriendly Python library to compute proxy for ambient noise source maps, synthetic spectrograms (see the Appendix), and simple synthetic correlation functions to compare to data counterparts.
+We hope this tool can help improve collaboration between seismologists and oceanographers, and incite the use of WW3 spectral density of the pressure field at the sea surface instead of significant wave height in seismology studies.
+To help the user get started with the package, we provide an ensemble of Jupyter Notebooks, detailing the previously described examples.
+A list of the available notebooks is given in the Appendix, as well as links to the library's documentation.
+This tool answers a need in the community to comprehend the source distribution of secondary microseisms.
+We also believe oceanographers and climate scientists can use these tools to extract information on past oceanic events from seismic data, and even study past climate (e.g., Aster et al., 2023).
+We support any comments or contributions to improve future versions of this open-source package.